Climate Change Glossary

 Carbon Dioxide (CO2)

-Carbon dioxide (CO2) is a primary greenhouse gas (GHG).
-Other climate-forcing gases are compared to CO2 and normalized against it to develop ”Global Warming Potentials” and carbon dioxide equivalents (CO2e).
+Carbon dioxide (CO2) is the standard greenhouse gas (GHG) due to its …prevalence? association with anthropogenic impacts?.
+All other GHG’s are compared to CO2 and normalized against it to develop ”Global Warming Potentials” and carbon dioxide equivalent (CO2e).

 Carbon Dioxide Equivalent (CO2e)

-Carbon dioxide equivalent (CO2e) is a measure used to compare the emissions from various greenhouse gases based on their global warming potential.
-For example, as per The Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report, the global warming potential (GWP) for methane from fossil fuels over 100 years is 29.8.
-This means that emissions of one million metric tons of methane from fossil fuels is equivalent to emissions of 29.8 million metric tons of carbon dioxide.
-Units for carbon dioxide equivalents can be expressed as “million metric tons of carbon dioxide equivalents (MMTCO2Eq),” or other abbreviated expressions denoting mass and CO2e.
+Carbon dioxide equivalent (CO2e) is a measure used to compare the emissions from various greenhouse gases based on their global warming potential (GWP).
+For example, as per the Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report, the global warming potential for methane from fossil fuels over 100 years is 29.8.
+This means that emissions of one million metric tons of methane has the equivalent radiative forcing effect in the atmosphere to emissions of 29.8 million metric tons of carbon dioxide.
+Units for carbon dioxide equivalents can be expressed as “million metric tons of carbon dioxide equivalent (MMTCO2Eq),” or other abbreviated expressions denoting mass and CO2e.
 The carbon dioxide equivalent for a gas is derived by multiplying the tons of the gas by the associated GWP: MMTCO2Eq = (million metric tons of a gas) * (GWP of the gas).

 References: IPCC 6th Assessment | U.S. EPA